cantino/blog.andrewcantino.com/source/_posts/2014-09-08-example-of-poor-security-communication-in-google-auth-flow.markdown

 # The Attack

-**Summary**: Users are not clearly told that they're authorizing a 3rd party Google Apps Script until it's too late, making social engineering attacks far too easy.
-Google shows an authorization screen, but that screen *does not* make it clear who owns the script.
-The authorization screen allows any app name and doesn't indicate that it could be a 3rd party.
+**Summary**: Google Apps Script is a powerful scripting environment provided by Google that can make authenticated requests against user data inside of Google's properties.
+When authorizing a Google Apps Script, users are unfortunately not clearly told that they're allowing a 3rd party access to their data until it's too late, making social engineering attacks far too easy.
 Worse, Google Apps Scripts are on a Google domain, so even savvy users who look for suspicious domains will be fooled.
 After authorization, the script can do something malicious, such as upload the user's email, delete data, or access sensitive personal information via a Google API.

 <!-- more -->

-**How it works**:  Google Apps Script is a very powerful scripting environment provided by Google that can make authenticated requests against user data inside of Google's properties.
+**How it works**:

 Let's walk through the flow.
 Here is a simple Google Apps Script that I made.
 Notice the trust-worthy *google.com* domain.
-This could also be linked to from another trust-worthy area of Google, such as a Google Drive document.

 {% img /images/posts/security/auth-flow/step1.png %}